-Sidebar: It turns out to be a great move since the Hilton is right next door to the train station we need to get to the airport on our last day.
+Sidebar: It turns out to be a great move since the Hilton is right next door to the train station we take to the airport on our last day.

-It’s just after 4:00pm by the time we settle into our lovely room so we head out to explore a bit and find some dinner.
+It’s just after 4:00pm by the time we settle into our lovely room.
+With plenty of daylight remaining, we head out to explore a bit and find some dinner.

-We wander along the Danube, find a great spot for dinner, and spend the evening plotting out a full day of sightseeing for the next day.
+We wander along the Danube, find a great spot for dinner, and spend the evening plotting out a full day of sightseeing for tomorrow.

 Things to do in Budapest